Universal Islands of Adventure: Opening

 Islands of Adventure had a soft opening beginning March 27, 1999, during which visitors could preview the park at a discounted price while the staff conducted a technical rehearsal and worked on the "finishing touches."
 During this soft opening, guests were informed that attractions might open and close throughout the day without notice and that some attractions might not be open at all.
 Initial plans were to open the park in mid-May, but this was ultimately delayed until May 28, 1999.

 After the enormous capital expenditure required to build Islands of Adventure, CityWalk, and the resort hotels, Universal sought to overtake nearby Walt Disney World in attendance.
 However, with the addition of the second park, new resorts, and entertainment district, the resort was named Universal Studios Escape.
 Essentially, it seemed that visitors were confused by the name, assuming that Islands of Adventure was a new area added to the already-existing Universal Studios Florida theme park.
 For the first two years, attendance did not rise as expected.
 By 2001, the marketing was revamped, clarifying that Islands of Adventure was indeed a second, completely separate park with new rides and attractions.
-Universal Studios Escape was renamed Universal Orlando Resort, and ended up being the only resort in the Orlando area to actually have an increase in attendance after the September 11 attacks on the United States.
+Universal Studios Escape was renamed Universal Orlando Resort and ended up being the only resort in the Orlando area to have an increase in attendance after the September 11 attacks on the United States.

 Timeline

 Former attractions

-As with almost any amusement park, older attractions are sometimes removed to make way for newer ones.
-At Islands of Adventure, some have simply been closed with no replacement like Island Skipper Tours while others like Poseidon's Fury were changed from their initial concept to the attraction that operates today.
+At Islands of Adventure many past attractions have been closed, some simply being closed with no replacement like Island Skipper Tours while others like The High in the Sky Seuss Trolley Train Ride! were altered from their initial concept to the attraction that operates today.
+Other rides closed include Dueling Dragons, renamed and rethemed to Dragon Challenge for the Wizarding World of Harry Potter, a dueling inverted coaster.
+The two sides of the coaster eventually stopped dueling and were dispatched at separate times after guests were hit by belongings of riders from the opposite ride vehicle flying toward and colliding with them during the "duel" section.
+As a result, the ride declined in popularity and eventually closed.
+It was replaced with what is now known as Hagrid's Magical Creatures Motorbike Adventure.